SDGSemantic/SDG_Semanticcode/README.md

 Please **be sure** to use files in the **same** **format** as the **example**, and ensure that they are in the **same order**, otherwise the results may be inaccurate.

 #### Example
-before run this project, you should **Compile Configurations** and set Program arguments:
+before run this project, you should **Compile Configurations** and set Program parameter:
 - projectName_Write = "xerces1.2".
 - projectName = "xerces-1.2.0-src".
 - readString = Project name file path parameter.